tfulanchan/kau-docs/docs/486/ch7.md

 Identifying new-market customers is a complex task, because there are different reasons for non-consumption that the new entrant tries to attract.

-When only a fraction of a population is using a product, some of them are not reflecting the really using it.
+When only a small portion of a population is using a product, it does not necessarily mean that the rest have no need or desire for it.
+There may be various barriers preventing non-consumers from accessing or using the product, even though they could potentially benefit from it.

 There is no job that needs to be done in non-consumers' lives.